Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Results and Discussion

 To more precisely measure the contributions of demographic information that DS-* variants incorporate, we design further experiments that control for two key side-effects of demographic specialization: (i) language specialization and (ii) domain adaptation.
 We then carry out the meta-regression analysis to tease out the individual contributions of language, domain, and demographic knowledge on the performance difference between vanilla mBERT and respective intermediately specialized models (mBERT or monolingual BERT specialized on the data of the same or different domain with or without demographic signal).
 Finally, we compare the representations spaces of the PLMs -- before and after demographic specialization -- along the demographic dimension.

 \paragraph{Controlling for Language Proficiency.} Massively multilingual Transformers (MMTs) like mBERT or XLM-R \cite{conneau-etal-2020-unsupervised} suffer from the \textit{curse of multilinguality} \cite{conneau-etal-2020-unsupervised,lauscher2020zero,pfeiffer2020mad}: given a fixed capacity of the Transformer, the representations from an MMT for any individual (high-resource) language will be of lower quality than those of the monolingual PLM, as MMTs share their limited capacity over many languages.
-It is thus possible that demographic specialization of mBERT on Trustpilot data in N=4 languages (English, Danish, German, and French) leads to substantial gains over vanilla mBERT (pretrained on N=104 languages) primarily because mBERT's acquisition of additional language competencies for these four languages.
+It is thus possible that demographic specialization of mBERT on Trustpilot data in our four languages leads to substantial gains over vanilla mBERT (pretrained on 104 languages) primarily because of mBERT's acquisition of additional language competencies for these four languages.

-To test this, we additionally execute demographic specialization individually for each language (i.e., as opposed to a single multilingual specialization), starting from a monolingual PLM of that language\footnote{We leverage the following monolingual PLMs from HuggingFace: \texttt{bert-base-cased}, \texttt{bert-base-german-cased}, \texttt{dbmdz/bert-base-french-europeana-cased} and \texttt{Maltehb/danish-bert-botxo}.}.
+To test this, we additionally execute demographic specialization individually for each language (i.e., as opposed to a single multilingual specialization), starting from a monolingual PLM of that language\footnote{We use the following monolingual PLMs from HuggingFace: \texttt{bert-base-cased}, \texttt{bert-base-german-cased}, \texttt{dbmdz/bert-base-french-europeana-cased} and \texttt{Maltehb/danish-bert-botxo}.}.
 Monolingual PLMs produce higher quality representations for their respective language than mBERT.
-Because of this, subjecting them to demographic specialization on Trustpilot is unlikely to substantially improve their ``command'' of the language.
-Consequently, should we still see (downstream) gains from demographic specialization for monolingual PLMs, we can be more confident that they stem from the demographic information injected in specialization.
+Because of this, we hypothesize that subjecting them to demographic specialization on Trustpilot is unlikely to improve their ``command'' of the language substantially.
+Consequently, should we still see (downstream) gains from demographic specialization for monolingual PLMs, we can be more confident that they stem from the injected demographic information.